-Located in the eclectic Little Five Points neighborhood in Atlanta, Horizon Theatre is the place for contemporary theatre that’s smart, entertaining, fun and provocative.
-Annually, the theatre offers a mainstage season of six to eight contemporary plays for diverse Atlanta audiences, a family series for younger audiences and free outdoor performances with Little Five Arts Alive from April through October.
+Located in the eclectic Little Five Points neighborhood, Horizon Theatre is the venue for contemporary theater.
+Horizon presents a season of six to eight contemporary plays, a family series for younger audiences and free outdoor performances with Little Five Arts Alive from April through October.

 Kenny Leon’s True Colors Theatre Company

-Celebrate the rich tradition of Black storytelling and support local plays and musicals at Kenny Leon’s True Colors Theatre Company.
-The nonprofit theatre gives voice to bold artists of all cultures and plays an important role in the American discussion of diversity, supporting and propelling individuals, and institutions in their quest for understanding.
+Celebrate the rich tradition of Black storytelling while supporting local plays and musicals at Kenny Leon’s True Colors Theatre Company.
+The theater gives voice to artists of all cultures and assumes an important role in the American discussion of diversity .

 Rialto Center for the Arts

-The Rialto Center for the Arts at Georgia State University is the cultural centerpiece of Downtown, located in the heart of Atlanta’s historic Fairlie-Poplar district.
-The intimate, 833-seat performing arts venue is home to the Rialto Series, featuring the best of national and international jazz, world music and dance, and Georgia State’s School of Music performances.
-It is the Downtown, go-to venue for other arts organizations’ performances, visiting companies and independent film screenings.
+The Rialto Center for the Arts at Georgia State University is the cultural centerpiece of Downtown.
+Located in the heart of Atlanta’s historic Fairlie-Poplar district, the intimate, 833-seat performing arts venue is home to the Rialto Series, featuring the best of national and international jazz, world music and dance, and Georgia State’s School of Music performances.
+It is the Downtown, go-to venue for performances by other arts organizations, visiting companies and independent film screenings.
 The nationally renowned arts programming is carefully curated to appeal to diverse audiences and represent the widest possible array of artistic styles and genres.

 Atlanta’s second oldest professional theater company is located at its award-winning Downtown home, the Balzer Theater at Herren’s.
-It’s the first theater in the United States to achieve LEED certification from the U.S. Green Building Council, and the Balzer Theater is the historical site of Herren’s, the first restaurant in Atlanta to voluntarily desegregate in 1962.
-The theater’s programming includes classics and regional and world premieres of soul-stirring stories, with themes that explore diversity, equality, ethnicity, race and religion; and often feature the best writers of the American South.
+The Balzer Theater is the historical site of Herren’s, the first restaurant in Atlanta to voluntarily desegregate in 1962.
+The theater’s programming includes classics plus regional and world premieres of soul-stirring stories, with themes that explore diversity, equality, ethnicity, race and religion and often feature the best writers of the American South.